The Nursing Education Master Post!

 Check out this link for more information on the difference between the PhD in Nursing and the DNP.

-Doctorate of Nursing (ND), not to be confused with Naturopathic Physician credentials, also abbreviated as ND
+Doctorate of Nursing (ND), not to be confused with Naturopathic Physician credentials, also abbreviated as ND.
+Many, if not all of these programs have transitioned to either DNP or PhD programs.

 Finally!
 We made it!!!
 You now know the basics of most of the popular nursing education routes available today.
 There are so many to choose from.
 Which educational pathway have you taken?
 What educational options are you considering for the future?